Generic name: fluticasone nasal [ floo-TIK-a-sone ]

 antiviral medicine to treat hepatis C or HIV/AIDS.

 This list is not complete.
 Other drugs may interact with fluticasone nasal, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Not all possible drug interactions are listed here.

 More about Flonase (fluticasone nasal)